khalifaali/groupMeToGooglePhotos/README.md

 of recreating the directory.

 <h2>Optional Functions/Arguments for functions</h2>
-+Set amount of pictures you want to save by providing a number to the amount argument.
-If no limit is present will save all images in group message gallery
++Set amount of pictures and videos you want to save by providing a number to the amount argument.
+If no limit is present will save all images in group message gallery.
+Currently I haven't developed a solution to pull back just pictures or just videos.
+Suggested update could be to pass an optional flag into load messages that lets you specify what media you want back

 <code>set_pix_limit(amount)</code><br>
   --This must be called before load_group_messages() to take effect.